 A swim spa is the perfect centerpiece, offering the best of a pool and hydromassage, exercise and recovery—all year round.
 Here are your foundation options to consider:

-Concrete: The quickest and easiest way to install a swim spa is above-ground with a level, structurally-sound and level.
+Above-ground installations: The quickest and easiest way to install a swim spa is above-ground with a structurally-sound and level concrete slab.
 The concrete pad should be slightly larger than the swim spa, and large enough to accommodate steps if needed.
-The slab can be expanded even further for space to walk around.
+The slab can be expanded even further to accommodate space to walk around the swim spa.

-In-Ground or Below Grade: Having your swim spa partially or fully submerged in the ground is an attractive option.
+Below grade installations: Having your swim spa partially or fully submerged in the ground is an attractive option.
 The swim spa is placed on a concrete pad, partially or fully recessed in the ground.
 This needs a level concrete base and concrete retaining wall to form a “bunker” for your swim spa.
+It is important to plan for access to the equipment for potential service needs.
+Proper drainage is essential in these installations to prevent damage to the equipment and the swim spa.
+Please consult installation guide for more details.

 Creating the perfect foundation